Giuseppe Recchi: Eni

 In May 2011, and after 12 years spent at General Electric, Recchi became Group President of Eni.
 On appointment he was, at 47 years of age, the youngest President ever in the company's history, along with its founder Enrico Mattei.

 During his time in charge, he was deeply involved in expanding access to energy markets to developing countries.
 This led to him to speaking at the United Nations in New York in front of Ban Ki-moon, during the Global Compact forum, representing the World Business Council for Sustainable Development (WBCSD).
 He subsequently took part in Rio+20, United Nations Conference on Sustainable Development, in 2012, when he also became the World Economic Forum’s spokesperson, to debate measures tackling corruption, during the 2012 G20 in Mexico.
 He remained President of Eni until spring 2014.

 Telecom Italia

 On April, 16th 2014, Telecom Italia's shareholders' council elected Giuseppe Recchi as the Board of Directors' new Chairman, gaining 97,92% of the votes.

 On June 26, 2014, the board of directors promoted him to executive chairman.

 He later became the chairman of Telecom Italia’s Foundation, which promotes projects advancing access to digital technologies in Italy.

-On March 22, 2016, Marco Patuano, Telecom Italia's CEO resigned and Giuseppe Recchi was appointed interim CEO until Falvio Cattaneotook up the role on March 30, 2016.
+On March 22, 2016, Marco Patuano, Telecom Italia's CEO resigned and Giuseppe Recchi was appointed interim CEO until Flavio Cattaneo took up the role on March 30, 2016.

 On June 2, 2017, following the appointment of a new shareholder representative as Chairman, he was elected Deputy Chairman of Telecom Italia.